astrorama/PhosphorosDoc/source/user_manual/tmp/first_steps.rst

 Setting up the input data
 =========================

+..
 First explain what the input data are.
-At this level we should limit it to the catalogs, filters, SEDs and reddening curves.
+At this level we should limit it to the
+    catalogs, filters, SEDs and reddening curves.
 We should not describe the formats of the files, but have links to the format reference section.

+The main Phosphoros input data is a **catalog** file.
+A catalog include photometric measurements obtained through a set of different filters as columns, with their corresponding errors and either in flux or magnitude.

 Import using the GUI
 --------------------